LucasMagnum/fyndiq-urlshortener/README.md

     make setup-dev

-The 'setup-dev' command will install all python requirements for this project.
+The `setup-dev` command will install all python requirements for this project.

 Once you have installed all requirements, you can run the devserver and see it online: